-- Marmara Hammam – Another gay-popular hammam in Izmir that is not very busy.
+Another gay-popular hammam in Izmir is not very busy.
 The staff seems not to watch too closely what goes on, but the clients are shy, so you are more likely to have luck meeting a friendly guy and heading to a safe, private space later.
 Small, with the necessary scrub area, pool, dry and steam sauna.

 Non-Gay Historic Hammams in Izmir

-- Basmane Hammam – One of the most authentic historical Turkish baths in Izmir catering to men only, except 11 am till 5 pm weekdays when ladies are welcomed.
-Housed in a 17th-century Ottoman structure this is an authentic Turkish bath experience like the locals do it.
+One of the most authentic historical Turkish baths in Izmir catering to men only, except from 11 am till 5 pm on weekdays when ladies are welcomed.
+Housed in a 17th-century Ottoman structure, this is an authentic Turkish bath experience like the locals do it.
 To be clear, it is not a sterile western style spa, but a chance to have a real adventure!

-- Civici Hammam – A 16th-century Turkish bath built in 16th century with the highest dome of any hammam in Izmir and unique features of Ottoman hammam architecture.
-Fairly run down but clean enough and excellent service with thorough treatments.
+A 16th-century Turkish bath built in the 16th century with the highest dome of any hammam in Izmir and unique features of Ottoman hammam architecture.
+Fairly run-down but clean enough and has excellent service with thorough treatments.

-- Luks Hammam – A a twin hammam structure with isolated men and women’s sections with the men’s area open every day until 10 pm.
-One of the cleanest hammam we visited with an remarkable octagonal dome featuring in the central area.
+A twin hammam structure with isolated men’s and women’s sections, with the men’s area, open every day until 10 pm.
+One of the cleanest hammams we visited, with a remarkable octagonal dome featuring in the central area.

 Gay Map Of Izmir